icolquemamani/test-frontend/README.md

 ## 2. API URL update
-Modify the `environmet.ts` file for the locale or the `environmet.prod.ts` file for a production environment, as follows:
+Modify `apiUrl` in `environmet.ts` file for the locale or the `environmet.prod.ts` file for a production environment, as follows:
 ```javascript
   export const environment = {
     // ...